 Day 07: Depart Krakow

 After breakfast this morning, we are transferred to the airport for our flight home.
-Or we might wish to join one of Bestway’s other European cultural tours.
+Check out time is by 1100 hrs. or we might wish to join one of Bestway’s other European cultural tours.
 (B)

 B=Breakfast, L=Lunch, D=Dinner